Marshall Thundering Herd: Herd Rises

 In October 2019, Marshall announced a $150 million fundraising initiative.
 The Herd Rises campaign aims to raise money for Marshall with the primary goal of building an on-campus baseball stadium at the site of the old Flint Group Pigments industrial property on 5th Avenue.
 Other goals of the campaign include improvements to Gullickson Hall, erecting a statue of legendary Marshall basketball player Hal Greer outside of the Cam Henderson Center, and additional funds towards student-athlete scholarships.

-Future Baseball Stadium

-In October 2022, Marshall officially broke ground on a new baseball stadium that will be constructed on 3rd Avenue and 22nd Street next to Dot Hicks softball field and across the street from Joan C. Edwards Stadium.
-West Virginia Governor Jim Justice donated $13.8 million towards the project with the City of Huntington and Marshall University also contributing nearly $10 million to help fund the stadium - projected to cost approximately $23 million overall.
-Completion is tentatively set for March 2024.